-Contractors specializing in your home’s mechanical systems are the most common hire for Money Pit adventures.
-Even seasoned DIYers hire professionals for services related to heating, air conditioning, critter control, electricity, roofing and natural gas.
+Contractors specializing in your home’s mechanical systems are the most common hire for Money Pit adventures, so you’re likely to work with them eventually.
+Even seasoned DIY-ers like us hire professionals for services related to heating, air conditioning, critter control, electricity, roofing and natural gas.

-It’s also smart to hire specialized pros for convenience, especially for detail-oriented jobs that will drive you crazy if they aren’t done just so.
-You may also want to bring in a painter, carpenter or plumber to save time when doing it yourself isn’t getting it done.
+We also hire specialized pros for convenience and to save time, especially for detail-oriented jobs that will drive us crazy if they aren’t done just so.
+You may also be considering painters, carpenters and plumbers to save time when doing it yourself isn’t getting it done.

-Architects and designers may own or work for design/build “turnkey” firms, or you may hire them to design the space and deliver an accurate set of “specs” (professional shorthand for “specifications”) for you or a contractor to install.
+Architects and designers may own or work for design/build “turnkey” firms, or you may hire their expertise to design the space and delivery an accurate set of “specs” (professional shorthand for “specifications”) for you or a contractor to install.
 We strongly recommend these professionals when it comes to large projects, structural changes and assuring that expansion fits the character of your neighborhood.